okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-provisioning-integration/attribute-mapping/index.md

 1. Scroll to the **Attribute Mappings** section.
 Look for the attribute that you want to update and click **Edit**.
   ![Attributes - Edit Attribute](/img/oin/scim_check-attributes-16.png "Attributes - Edit Attribute")

 1. In the dialog that appears, there are two drop-down fields.
-In the first drop-down menu, select **Map from {App Name} App Profile**.
+In the first drop-down menu, select **Map from ${App Name} App Profile**.
 In the second drop-down menu, choose the Okta profile attribute you would like to map the SCIM attribute to.
 Click **Save**.
   ![Attribute Dialog - Map Attribute](/img/oin/scim_check-attributes-17.png "Attribute Dialog - Map Attribute")

 1. Repeat for all other SCIM attributes that you would like to modify the mapping (from your application to Okta).